kvidita/til/index.md

 # Hello I'm Vidita.
 Here's my dailylogs
 [projects](/til/projects)

-## 27th may 2023
+## 10th june 2023
 - TODAY'S LEARNINGS
-  1. dependency injection (helpful for testing the functions that does not returns anything)
-  2. inversion of control
-  3. jayanth's session
-    - example for inversion of control > games having options of changing themes and levels
-    - session on markdown documentation
-    - creating github page
-    - suggestion on putting daily notes on github page collectively
+  1. mocking some function using 'it', we can use context to mock a function.
+    -function mocked can be declared as
+      const mockedFn = context.mock.fn()   :- (specifying that some function is being mocked).
+  2. using done while mocking :- specifies that the assertion will be done only after the specified function is called.
+  3. for setTimeout, the done and assertion shall be placed in the right place.

-## 5th june 2023
+## 9th june 2023
 - TODAY'S LEARNINGS
-  1. package
+  1. inheritance concept
-    - making package and requiring package
-  3. npm
-    - initializing :- npm init
-    - installing some package :- npm install table
-    - npm table
-    - npm colors
+    - any class is an instance of it's parent
+    - parent's public methods and fields becomes accessable to the inhereting class
+    - super method refers to the parent class
+    - while a derived class inherits a base class, 'super(arguments)' must be the first thing to declare in constructor
+    - while inheriting a class 'extends' keyword is used
+    - for eg. anything in js is an object as js internally extends everything to an object.

-##  6th june 2023
+## 8th june 2023
 - TODAY'S LEARNINGS
-  1. Set :- a class that creates a set out of given string
-  2. EventEmitter
-  3. process.stdin.on("data")
-  4. process.stdin.on("end")
-  5. process.stdin.on("err")
-  6. fs.createReadStream()
+  1. use of documents when required

 ## 7th june 2023
 - TODAY'S LEARNINGS